-The members of the Management Board were granted total remuneration of EUR 784k (previous year: EUR 780k) for their services for the Group in the financial year.
-Of this amount, EUR 99k was still outstanding as of the reporting date, as this remuneration is dependent on the results for the financial year.
-An amount of EUR 26k (previous year: EUR 62k) relates to benefits that were also still outstanding as of the reporting date, as this relates to a long-term share program.
+The members of the Management Board were granted total remuneration of EUR 788k (previous year: EUR 784k) for their services for the Group in the financial year.
+Of this amount, EUR 67k is outstanding on the reporting date, because the remuneration is contingent upon the financial performance in the year.
+Of this amount, EUR 61k (previous year: EUR 26k) consists of benefits were also outstanding on the reporting date as the stock program is set up for the long term.